If you are looking for information about the program, please visit the program information section of our website.

 First, some general advice: Committee members will be reading hundreds of these statements.
 Therefore, please focus on what makes you unique and interesting.
 Show us that you are creative, diverse, curious and passionate about science.
 Discussion of experiences that are common to many people (e.g., interest in science at a young age, loss of loved ones), while impactful events, do not provide insight into an applicant’s potential if discussed generically.
 Focusing on the specifics (e.g. of a disease, an event in your life that led to a particular insight, etc.) should be done in a fashion that relays the uniqueness of a candidate and their creative perspective.

 The Statement of Purpose is a detailed summary (1-2 pages maximum) of your research experience and overall scientific preparation for a research Ph.D.
 Include your overall research interests and goals and why UC Berkeley and our department would be a good intellectual fit.
-A mere chronological listing of multiple research experiences is not as helpful as a narrative account of these experiences that explains their trajectory: how did your research experiences help you grow as a scientist and how have they now led to your decision to go to graduate school at Berkeley?
+A mere chronological listing of multiple research experiences is not as helpful as a narrative account of these experiences that explain their trajectory: how did your research experiences help you grow as a scientist and how have they now led to your decision to go to graduate school at Berkeley?
 When discussing your prior research, do not merely describe what you did or what techniques you employed; instead, explain the motivation behind your research, what question you are asking, why it is broadly interesting, why you took the approach you did, and/or what questions they now raise and how you would follow up on your work.
 Be specific and show that you are intellectually engaged with your science and can communicate it to a broad audience.
 Research experience is valuable because it helps the committee see that you understand what you are signing up for in your Ph.D.; so show us you understand what it takes to succeed in graduate school.
 Publications are always helpful, but certainly not a requirement.
 We are well aware that authorship on a paper sometimes reflects only a minimal contribution, or that major contributions are not always published prior to your application being submitted.
 Therefore, if you are an author on a paper that is published or in preparation, let us know; but more importantly, and regardless of the publication status of your research, tell us what your specific contributions were and how they supported the overall story presented in the paper.